 - You are not actually an “employee” but a “worker” providing services to your employer.
 For instance, you may be self-employed; or

 - You are not provided with a reference from your old employer because you had complained of age discrimination whilst you were an employee.

 If you have been discriminated against an Employment Tribunal may award you compensation.
 This is usually compensation for any losses you may suffer (e.g. loss of earnings if you are dismissed) and an award for injury to feelings.
 There is no limit to the amount of compensation that can be awarded for age discrimination.

 In order to submit a claim to the Employment Tribunal for age discrimination the claim must be submitted within three months less one day from the date of the incident complained of.
-If you consider you have been subjected to age discrimination, please do not hesitate to contact your nearest Ringrose Law Office in Boston, Sleaford, Grantham, Newark, Lincoln or Spalding and ask for a member of the Employment Law Team.
+If you consider you have been subjected to age discrimination, please contact your nearest Ringrose Law Office.
+We have offices in Boston, Sleaford, Grantham, Newark, Lincoln or Spalding and ask for a member of the Employment Law Team.